giantswarm/aws-admission-controller/README.md

 Giant Swarm Control Plane admission controller that implements the following rules:

-- In a G8SControlPlane resource, when the `.spec.replicas` is changed from 1 to 3, the Availavility Zones of the according AWSControlPlane will be defaulted if needed.
+- In a `G8sControlPlane` resource, when the `.spec.replicas` is changed from 1 to 3, the Availability Zones of the according `AWSControlPlane` will be defaulted if needed.
+- In a `G8sControlPlane` resource, the replicas attribute will be defaulted if it is not defined.
+  - For HA-Versions, in case the matching `AWSControlPlane` already exists, the number of AZs determines the value of `replicas`.
+    In case no such `AWSControlPlane` exists, the default number of AZs is assigned.
+  - For pre-HA versions, replicas is always set to 1 for a single master cluster.
+- In a `G8sControlPlane` resource, the infrastructure reference will be set to point to the matching `AWSControlPlane` resource if it already exists.

+- In an `AWSControlPlane` resource, the Availability Zones will be defaulted if they are `nil`.
+  - For HA-Versions, in case the matching `G8sControlPlane` already exists, the number of AZs is determined by the number of `replicas` defined there.
+    In case no such `G8sControlPlane` exists, the default number of AZs is assigned.
+  - For Pre-HA-Versions, in case the matching `AWSCluster` already exists, the AZ is taken from there.
+- In an `AWSControlPlane` resource, the Instance Type will be defaulted if it is not defined.
+  - For HA-Versions, the default Instance Type is chosen.
+  - For Pre-HA-Versions, in case the matching `AWSCluster` already exists, the Instance Type is taken from there.
+- On creation of an `AWSControlPlane` resource, the infrastructure reference of the according `G8sControlPlane` will be set if needed.

-- When a new AWSMachineDeployment is created, details are logged.
+- When a new `AWSMachineDeployment` is created, details are logged.

 The certificates for the webhook are created with CertManager and injected through the CA Injector.